Paradise Island Lost: Aftermath

 The ramifications of this two-parter would continue up to issue #177.
 During that time, there was a bit of mother/daughter feuding between Diana and Queen Hippolyta, mainly due to Hippolyta being a Wonder Woman (aka the Golden Age Wonder Woman, as she had battles during World War II).
-The feud is left unresolved when DC's crossover of 2001, "Our Worlds at War", led to Hippolyta being killed off in issue #172, before the two could reconcile.
+The feud is left unresolved when DC Comics's crossover of 2001, "Our Worlds at War", led to Hippolyta being killed off in issue #172, before the two could reconcile.
 In issue #173, Diana returns to her Amazon sisters to help them before they are destroyed.
 Later on, in issue #177, Themyscira is rebuilt as, at that time, floating islands.
 When Diana becomes their princess and ambassador again, she meets her mother once more in the afterlife, and the two are given closure.
-Eventually, in the crossover Amazons Attack!, Hippolyta returns from the grave.
+Eventually, in the 2007 limited series crossover Amazons Attack!, Hippolyta returns from the grave.